 Material selection is an ongoing process that includes the removal of materials that no longer meet the selection criteria and the replacement of lost and worn materials still of educational value.
 Thus, books and other materials will be retained or withdrawn with the same care with which they are added.
-Materials no longer factually accurate or useful, works in little demand, and books in poor condition that do not warrant reordering will make space for new titles.
+Materials no longer part of the school curriculum, factually accurate or useful, works in little demand, and books in poor condition that do not warrant reordering will make space for new titles.

 The process of de-selection (weeding) is an integral part of assessing the collection and therefore should be conducted only by a certified library media specialist.
-It helps keep collections relevant, accurate, and useful; and it facilitates more effective use of space in the library media center.
+It helps keep collections relevant, accurate, and useful; and it facilitates more effective use of space in the school library.

 Library media materials may be de-selected if they:

 - Are in poor physical condition;

 - Have not been circulated in the last five years;

 - Are outdated in content, use, or accuracy (Copyright date should be considered.
 Some older material may be considered classic or may be of great historical value to the collection.)

 - Are mediocre or poor in quality;

 - Are inappropriate in reading level;